nguyentn2021/Etherium-Price-Prediction/README.md

 ![](images/LSTM_2.PNG)

 #### 3.2 Predict Ether price using traditional machine learning algorithms
-To use regular ML models to predict the price, I reframed the multivariate time-series data into a supervised learning problem, then train data on difference machine learning models.
+To use regular machine learning models to predict Ether price, I reframed the multivariate time-series data into a supervised learning problem, then trained data on different machine learning models.

-I also have a good ElasticNet Regression model in predicting the Ethereum price:
+I have an excellent ElasticNet Regression model in predicting the Ethereum price:
   - R2 score is 0.97
   - Mean Absolute Error: 142.19
   - Mean Squared Error: 45553.12